Skip to content

 Watering planned and/or delivered in partnership with Traditional Owners to support cultural values and uses

-There are many places of tangible and intangible cultural significance for the Wurundjeri Woi wurrung people on the lower Birrarung floodplain.
-Where possible, Melbourne Water and the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation will work together to link water for the environment with cultural outcomes for the Wurundjeri Woi wurrung people.
+There are many places of tangible and intangible cultural significance for the Wurundjeri Woi wurrung people and the Bunurong people on the lower Birrarung (Yarra River) floodplain.

-A vegetation monitoring and water-quality monitoring project is continuing at the billabongs with the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation’s Narrap Team, the University of Melbourne and Melbourne Water.
-The group has been monitoring the vegetation watering outcomes and held an on-Country knowledge-sharing day to discuss learnings.
+A monitoring project continues at the billabongs with the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation’s Narrap (‘Country’) Unit, the University of Melbourne and Melbourne Water.
+The group has been monitoring vegetation and water quality outcomes from environmental flows and held an on-Country knowledge-sharing day in 2022 to discuss learnings.
+The intent is to further the role and leadership of the Wurundjeri Woi Wurrung people in managing the billabongs, including vegetation management, research and being partners in decision-making processes.

 Social, recreational and economic values and uses